bwicky/oligomer_hallucination/README.md

 # Oligomer hallucination with AlphaFold2

-Design (hallucinate) cyclic-symmetric protein assemblies starting from only the specification of a homo-oligomeric valency.
+Design (*hallucinate*) cyclic-symmetric protein assemblies starting from only the specification of a homo-oligomeric valency.

 Accompanying [oligomer hallucination paper](https://www.biorxiv.org/content/10.1101/2022.06.09.493773v1).

-`HAL_design_models` contains models for each design that was experimentally tested.
+- `HAL_design_models` contains models for each design that was experimentally tested in the paper.

-`HAL_experimental` contains data about each design that was experimentally tested.
+- `HAL_experimental` contains data about each design that was experimentally tested in the paper.

 The [ProteinMPNN paper](https://www.biorxiv.org/content/10.1101/2022.06.03.494563v1) and [code](https://github.com/dauparas/ProteinMPNN).